SocksTheWolf/WorkerLogsToDiscord/README.md

 WORKER_NAME = "NAME OF SERVICE"
 ```

 * When logging, replace any `console.` with `await Logger.`.
-Log, Warn, Error are all provided.
+Log, Warn, Error redirectors are all provided.